-- Do not drink alcohol while taking medication: Both over-the-counter and prescription drugs can have harmful effects when mixed with alcohol.
+- Do not drink alcohol while taking medication or using drugs: Over-the-counter, prescription, and illicit drugs can have harmful effects when mixed with alcohol.
 Consult a pharmacist or physician.

 - Consume alcohol slowly: Sip, do not guzzle drinks and avoid drinking games where a large amount of alcohol is consumed in a short amount of time.
 Generally, people consume more alcohol when they drink faster or try to play "catch up".

 - Friends don't let friends date drunk: Stick with friends.
 Go to parties in pairs or in groups.
 Avoid leaving anyone there alone, especially if he or she is intoxicated.
 Alcohol is involved in 90% of campus rapes.